braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/teams.md

 ## How do teams differ from permission sets and roles?

 You can use team, permission sets, and user roles to manage dashboard user access and responsibilities within Braze.
-Each feature encompasses a different collection of content and permissions.
+Each feature encompasses a different collection of permissions and access-controls.

 ### Key differences